A. The appointment of deacons.

 i.
 They accused him of these things because Stephen clearly taught that:

-· Jesus was greater than their religious customs and traditions (Jesus of Nazareth will destroy this place and change customs)
+· Jesus was greater than their religious customs and traditions (Jesus of Nazareth will destroy this place and change the customs).

 ii.
 Of course, Stephen never taught against Moses and God, but his glorification of Jesus was twisted.
 Stephen never spoke blasphemous words against this holy place (the temple), but he would not make it an idol as many Jewish people in that day did.
 Stephen had his words twisted, and false accusations were brought against him.